Battle of Plassey: Carnatic Wars

 When news of the fall of Calcutta broke in Madras on 16 August 1756, the Council immediately sent out an expeditionary force under Colonel Clive and Admiral Watson.
-A letter from the Council of Fort St. George, states that "the object of the expedition was not merely to re-establish the British settlements in Bengal, but also to obtain ample recognition of the Company's privileges and reparation for its losses" without the risk of war.
+A letter from the Council of Fort St. George states that "the object of the expedition was not merely to re-establish the British settlements in Bengal, but also to obtain ample recognition of the Company's privileges and reparation for its losses" without the risk of war.
 It also states that any signs of dissatisfaction and ambition among the Nawab's subjects must be supported.
-Clive assumed command of the land forces, consisting of 900 Europeans and 1500 sepoys while Watson commanded a naval squadron.
+Clive assumed command of the land forces, consisting of 900 Europeans and 1500 sepoys, while Watson commanded a naval squadron.
 The fleet entered the Hooghly River in December and met with the fugitives of Calcutta and the surrounding areas, including the principal members of the council, at the village of Falta on 15 December.
-The members of council formed a Select Committee of direction.
+The members of the council formed a Select Committee of direction.
 On 29 December, the force dislodged the enemy from the fort of Budge Budge.
-Clive and Watson then moved against Calcutta on 2 January 1757 and the garrison of 500 men surrendered after offering a scanty resistance.
-With Calcutta recaptured, the council was reinstated and a plan of action against the Nawab was prepared.
-The fortifications of Fort William were strengthened and a defensive position was prepared in the north-east of the city.
+Clive and Watson then moved against Calcutta on 2 January 1757, and the garrison of 500 men surrendered after offering a scanty resistance.
+With Calcutta recaptured, the council was reinstated, and a plan of action against the Nawab was prepared.
+The fortifications of Fort William were strengthened, and a defensive position was prepared in the north-east of the city.